 He credits his ability to sing various styles of music to the years he spent listening to a wide variety of music in his room as he attempted to mimic his heroes.
 In his early twenties, he met the members of Flip Like Wilson and auditioned for them in June of 1995.
 27 years later, he remains a member.

 “When we get together and talk about music, that’s where I know my bandmates best.
 It’s nice to find yourself in the position to play music in front of people, especially in such cool places.
 I get to be on stage with my friends that I respect and admire, and we get to move people.
 There’s no group of musicians I’d rather play with.”

 Bass, vocals, acoustic guitar, sound, and lights

 Kevin’s musical journey began in children’s choir.
 His first instrument was an electric bass when he was 12.
 At age 14, he developed a taste for live performance, after joining his older brother’s band.
 This is also when the school orchestra put him on upright bass and the marching band gave him the job of playing cymbals.
 Mixing live sound for his own bands and for others became an area of interest.
-Wanting to explore other instruments, he began guitar lessons at 11 after starting to learn the bass.
+Wanting to explore other instruments, he began guitar lessons after starting to learn the bass.

 “I had done a handful of 4-piece band jobs with (drummer) Bob when he asked if I might be interested in stepping into the role of bassist for Flip,” Kevin says.
 “I suppose that I was in the right place at the right time to get that invite.
 After 7 years, I still learn something new every time I meet up with these world-class musicians.”